charliepark/charliepark.github.com/_posts/2011-06-07-tags-in-jekyll.md

 summary: A quick overview of adding tags to a Jekyll-powered blog.
 ---

-<div class="update_box"><strong>Update:</strong> At the moment, I'm having no trouble having Jekyll render this locally.
+<div class="update_box"><strong>Update:</strong> At the moment, I'm having no trouble geting Jekyll to render this locally.
 It seems to be having trouble over at Github.
 If I can figure out why, I'll let you know.
-For now, though, I'm processing the Jekyll files locally and uploading them to Github along with a .nojekyll command.</div>
+For now, though, it's ... um ... not working.</div>

 When I decided to convert my blog over to Jekyll, I was pretty excited about it.
 It seemed to offer the right balance between power and simplicity.